-To glue the curled ribbons to the candle holder: Center first section of ribbon onto a candle holder.
+- Center first section of ribbon onto a candle holder.
 Use hot glue to secure.
 Hold it in place until glue is cool and then press into the top of the cake to secure.

-If the cake is for a birthday, use tall candles so the flame will be high above the ribbon.
+Note: If the cake is for a birthday, use tall candle birthday cake candles so the flame will be high above the ribbon.